SP2024 GBSC/IDNE 720/790-VTR JC- Data Science Club

 Matthew Defenderfer, mdefende@uab.edu

-Office Hours information is available here: https://docs.rc.uab.edu/#contact-us
+Office Hours information is available here: https://docs.rc.uab.edu/#how-to-contact-us

 Instructor of Record (please contact only as a last resort!)